rapidsai/cuspatial/cpp/doxygen/developer_guide/REFACTORING_GUIDE.md

 The main disadvantages of this type of API are

   1. Header-only APIs can increase compilation time for code that depends on them.
-  2. Some users (especially our Python API) may prefer a cuDF-based API.
+  2. Some users (especially the cuSpatial Python API) may prefer a cuDF-based API.

-The good news is that by maintaining the existing libcudf-based C++ API as a layer above the header- only libcuspatial API, we can avoid problem 1 and problem 2 for users of the legacy API.
+The good news is that maintaining the existing libcudf-based C++ API as a layer above the header- only libcuspatial API avoids problem 1 and problem 2 for users of the column-based API.

 ## Example API